olasunboESQ/DSA-CAPSTONE-KMS/README.md

 ORDER BY TOTAL_SALES ASC

 ```

+- Office Spplies has the highest sales with total sales of 3,752,740

     2. What are the Top 3 and Bottom 3 regions in terms of sales?

 ```sql